-- Permission numbers alone can not override time conflicts.
-Students must also secure a Time Conflict Memo on department letterhead from the instructor accommodating the student.
-The student needs to submit the letter in person at Window "R", in the Student Services Center(SSC).
-Registrar's Office staff will enroll the student
+- Permission numbers can not override time conflicts.
+Students must submit a Time Conflict Consent Request (DocuSign) from the instructor of the class that student has not yet enroll.
+Registrar's Office staff will enroll the student.

 See SJSU catalog regarding Instructor Consent or Department consent.